evia-solutions/machine-learning-example/README.md

    ```bash
       source venv/bin/activate
    ```
-   4. How check the installed libs by listing them
+   4. How check the installed libs by listing them.
+The below command will list the installed libraries.
    ```bash
       pip list
    ```
-   5. kernel installation on ipython
+   5. kernel installation with ipython
       ```bash
         ipython kernel install --user --name=my-env-3.10
       ```